DavidPhillipOster/gcodeToThumbnail/README.md

 # gcodeToThumbnail
-A command line tool to give GCode files icons in Finder.
+A command line tool to give PrusaSlicer GCode files icons in macOS Finder.

 I got tired of my gcode files looking like